 The Pacific Rim Study Abroad Program (PacRim Program) promotes the liberal educational mission of the University of Puget Sound, extending the curriculum to incorporate substantive encounters with Asian life and culture.
 PacRim also serves as a forum for students’ personal development through involvement in a strong community, the cultivation of tolerance and independence, and improved intercultural competence.

-Once every three years a group of students from the University of Puget Sound ventures out into the world for nine months of rigorous academic and personal inquiry.
-Visiting eight Asian nations, the group engages in a vast multicultural experience that forces them to confront novel systems of culture, economics, politics, religion, and philosophy.
-Asian classrooms and hands-on education extend the limits of the regular curriculum taking place on campus in the U.S.
+Once every three years, a group of students from the University of Puget Sound travels to Asia for nine months of rigorous academic work and experiential learning.
+Visiting several Asian nations, the group engages with different systems of culture, economics, politics, religion, and philosophy.
+Academic work, Asian classrooms, and experiential education in Asian cultural contexts extend the limits of the conventional curriculum.

 Due to the Covid-19 pandemic, the 2020-2021 PacRim trip was cancelled.
 The next trip will take place in 2023-24.
 Students will be recruited for the program in 2021-22, will participate in a full year of preparation in 2022-2023, and will travel for the entire 2023-24 academic year.